allisonllx/orbital-25/README.md

 - Comment under help requests to ask questions and gain clarification
 - Edit your user profile

+For more details on our project, click on the following [link](https://docs.google.com/document/d/12BeeBjIBJq3f33igGvPg8Oom3S9jXbHCDpM-ghdKk04/edit?usp=sharing).

 ## Getting Started

 1. Clone the Repository